Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 ## Wrapping Up :trophy:
 Talk with your mentor about the concepts you have learned today and how they are applied in real-world scenarios.
 Discuss any questions or challenges you encountered during your self-study.

+## Action Items:
+- Explore additional resources to deepen your understanding of the Hadoop ecosystem, partitioning strategies, Kerberos authentication, and Oozie workflow scheduling.